grotaclas/PyHelpersForPDXWikis/README.md

 For aow4, an export of the game data in json format is needed.
 The Age of Wonders 4 Database hosts a modified version of the files on [their github](https://github.com/MinionsArt/aow4db/tree/main/Data)

+For cs2 and millennia, the data is read from the unity assets with the help of UnityPy

 The pyradox folder contains a modified version of the wiki table generator from [pyradox](https://github.com/ajul/pyradox).
 This is a temporary solution and will be replaced by code which is